 The City first established an Urban Growth Boundary (UGB) in 1996 to prevent sprawl, ensure adequate infrastructure is available for development, and protect the environment.
 In 2016, the UGB was adopted by City Council through 2041.
-The UGB includes land within the City's Sphere of Influence.
-Under the UGB provisions, the City may not annex or approve development beyond the UGB, except in specified circumstances.
+The UGB does not extend within City limits but includes land within the City's sphere of influence, making the City responsible for providing public services and accommodating infrastructure demands.
+Under this ordinance, the City may not annex or approve development beyond the UGB, except in specified circumstances.